 CORE’s COVID-19 Agenda

 At CORE, our work is about health transformation – and few things have been more transformative to U.S. health care than the COVID-19 pandemic.
-In response, we’re partnering with researchers within and outside of Providence St. Joseph Health (PSJH) on a range of COVID-19 research projects.
-The projects are designed to provide immediate improvements in COVID-19 care and understand the pandemic’s long-term impact on health care.
-As with all of our work, our approach spans the health continuum, looking at upstream, midstream, and downstream impacts and potential solutions.
+In response, we’re partnering with researchers within and outside of Providence on a range of COVID-19 research projects.
+The projects are designed to provide immediate improvements in COVID-19 care, as well as understand the pandemic’s long-term impact on health care.

 Evaluation of COVID-19 Telehealth Home Monitoring

-Understanding Disparities in COVID-19 Testing, Infection Rates, & Outcomes
+Understanding Disparities in COVID-19 Testing and Infection Rates

-Recent media reports have pointed to persistent disparities in the impact of COVID-19 on BIPOC versus white populations.
-This project, funded by the Providence St. Joseph Foundation (PRSJ Foundation), will combine and analyze data from across the PSJH system in an effort to better understand disparities in the impact of COVID-19 among PSJH patients.
+Media reports have pointed to persistent disparities in the impact of COVID-19 on BIPOC versus white populations.
+This project, funded by the PRSJ Foundation will analyze data from across the PSJH system in an effort to better understand racial, ethnic, and language disparities in the impact of COVID-19 among PSJH patients.
 Results will help inform recommendations on how health systems can reduce or eliminate disparate impacts of the COVID-19 pandemic.

 For more information about our COVID-19 research, contact: